rickyputrah/SearchEngine/README.md

 ## How To Run The App

+### Environment
+- please make sure you are using JDK 17 since i'm using Java version 17 in this project

 ### Run and Install the Application to your Emulator or Connected Device </br>

 - ./gradlew :app:installDebug